tuimac/tuimac/README.md

 </p>

 ## Intro
-I worked as a architecht for Cloud Infrastructure. <br/>
+I worked as a architect for Cloud Infrastructure. <br/>
 Now I work as a consultant for Cloud Infrastructure and Application Architechture.

 ## Skills